IRS Installment Agreements

 - Offer in Compromise — You may be able to settle your tax liability for less than the amount you owe by submitting an Offer in Compromise (OIC).
 You will need to demonstrate that the IRS’s reasonable collectible potential is lower than your total tax liability.
 The reasonable collection potential is based on your monthly net income and the equity in your assets.
 If you have questions about an offer in compromise, call the Los Angeles tax attorneys at Disparte Tax Law today for a free consultation.
 Also, please read more on our website about IRS offers in compromise.

-Contact a Los Angeles IRS Tax Attorney for IRS Installment Agreement Help
+Contact a Tax Attorney for IRS Installment Agreement Representation

-If you have a tax liability and need fast and effective advocacy, call a Los Angeles IRS tax collection defense attorney at Disparte Tax Law for a free consultation.
+If you or your business have a tax liability and need fast and effective advocacy, call a tax defense attorney at Disparte Tax Law for a free consultation.
 We have a wealth of experience in negotiating with the IRS and are skilled in tax procedure to protect and secure your business and livelihood.